Is a free theme right for your site?

 When you consider that a custom theme design can easily run upwards of $5,000 – $10,000, may make purchasing a premium theme for $50 – $60 a no-brainer.
 However, there can still be benefits to starting with a free theme and graduating to a premium version as you grow.

 Free Themes vs. Paid Themes

 There are literally thousands of themes out there.
-If you are looking for a free theme, we strongly encourage you to ONLY use the WordPress Theme Repository.
-Unlike other sources, themes in the Repository have been reviewed and must meet the WordPress theme requirements before they can be included in the Repo.
+If you are looking for a free theme, we strongly encourage you to ONLY use the WordPress Theme Repository (external link).
+Unlike other sources, themes in the Repository have been reviewed and must meet the WordPress theme requirements (external link) before they can be included in the Repo.
 Additionally, themes that are not regularly updated are removed from the list.

 Free WordPress Themes

 - Basic Design – May have limited options to change settings.